From Pastor Ed (5/13/2012)— a repost from 2009…

 “Do you really think so?”
 He asked.

-Instructive.
-After all, this is the sum of it, and any further shibboleth that I construct is wrong.
+After all, and this is the sum of it: we're bound together by our belief in the Gospel, much mores than by our shared beliefs about secondary and tertiary matters.
+Any further shibboleth that I construct is wrong.
 Let’s be a bit less suspicious.*